 A passionate entrepreneur needs to be challenged

 Sometimes startups are blind.
-They’re too passionate and keep on taking uncalculated risks.
-At one point, they stop making smart decisions regarding the funding they receive, which can result in wasting money.
+They’re too passionate and find it difficult to pace themselves.
 For this reason, it can be very valuable for a founder to keep talking to external investors about their decisions and plans.
 The investor can add much value here, simply by challenging the entrepreneur to reveal and clear up their thinking.

 Leapfunder’s Round Table Sessions are a great opportunity for investors to meet founders in a casual, informal setting.
 Investors can ask questions and offer advice.
 The best founders can develop answers about their business and the market, together with the investors.
 This is also a good time to see if the investor feels he can add value to the business through this interaction.
 If you feel you are adding value as an investor, you will likely find this company a much better addition to your portfolio.